 A game about games in the guise of a platformer, Console Wars is a student project spanning a year of development.
 Parodying the history of games and integrating real technology pros and cons as game mechanics, the game was a success as an academic product and a favorite among classmates.

-Developing team included Charles Kucharzak (level design and layout), John Bradin (sprites and animation), and Madison Holliday (environment and sound effects), with Dr. David Whittinghill as scrum master and Thomas Owens later mentored as a junior designer.
+Developing team included Charles Kucharzak (level design and layout), John Bradin (sprites and animation), and Madison Holliday (environment and sound effects), with Dr. David Whittinghill as scrum master and Thomas Owens as a junior designer.

 Collaborating with the Purdue University Envision Center and the Entomology Department, a Microsoft HoloLens mixed reality simulation of grasshopper dissection was born.
 Once finished developing, we tested our application against the pre-existing 2D web-based simulation to compare spatial learning benefits.